-Children with SEND or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
-These can include:
+- Copthorne Prep School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Copthorne Prep School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon.

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children he potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs, and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or the consequences of doing so

-Any reports of abuse will require close liaison with the DSL and the SENDCO.
-The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
+- All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
+Staff will be mindful that children with SEND, or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - Any reports of abuse will require lose liaison with the DSL and SENDCo.
+The school will consider extra pastoral support and attention for these children along with ensuring any appropriate support for communication is in place.

-Children Missing Education
+5.5 Children missing education

-All children are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude, and any SEND they may have.

-The school recognises that children missing education, can be a vital warning sign of a range of safeguarding possibilities.
-They are also at significant risk of underachieving, being victims of abuse and harm, exploitation, radicalisation, and not being in education, employment or training (NEET) later in life.

-Where possible the school will hold more than one emergency contact number for each child.

-The school will ensure that there is a record of joiners and leavers as defined in The Education (Pupil Registration) (England) 2006 (amended 2016).

-When removing a child's name, the school will notify the Surrey County Council/West Sussex of: (a) the full name of the child, (b) the full name and address of any parent with whom the child normally resides, (c) at least one telephone number of the parent, (d) the child's future address and destination school, if applicable, and (e) the ground in regulation 8 under which the child's name is to be removed from the school register.

-The school will make reasonable enquiries to establish the whereabouts of a child jointly with the Local Authority, before deleting the child's name from the school register if the deletion is under regulation 8(1), sub-paragraphs (f) (iii) and (h) (iii) of The Education (Pupil Registration) (England) 2006 (amended 2016).
+- All children are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude, and any SEND they may have. - The school recognises that children missing education, can be a vital warning sign of a range of safeguarding possibilities.
+They are also at significant risk of underachieving, being victims of abuse and harm, exploitation, radicalisation, and not being in education, employment or training (NEET) later in life. - Where possible the school will hold more than one emergency contact number for each child. - The school will ensure that there is a record of joiners and leavers as defined in The Education (Pupil Registration) (England) 2006 (amended 2016). - When removing a child's name, the school will notify the Surrey County Council/West Sussex of: (a) the full name of the child, (b) the full name and address of any parent with whom the child normally resides, (c) at least one telephone number of the parent, (d) the child's future address and destination school, if applicable, and (e) the ground in regulation 8 under which the child's name is to be removed from the school register. - The school will make reasonable enquiries to establish the whereabouts of a child jointly with the Local Authority, before deleting the child's name from the school register if the deletion is under regulation 8(1), sub-paragraphs (f) (iii) and (h) (iii) of The Education (Pupil Registration) (England) 2006 (amended 2016).